- Instructions for Form 5713 - Introductory Material

 Extraterritorial Income Exclusion.

-A boycotting country is:
+A boycotting country includes the following.

 A boycott request is any request to enter into an agreement that would constitute cooperation with or participation in an international boycott.

 The term "operations" means all forms of business or commercial activities and transactions (or parts of transactions), whether or not productive of income, including, but not limited to: selling; purchasing; leasing; licensing; banking, financing, and similar activities; extracting; processing; manufacturing; producing; constructing; transporting; performing activities related to the activities above (for example, contract negotiating, advertising, site selecting, etc.); and performing services, whether or not related to the activities above.